JuliaDynamics/DiscreteEvents.jl/docs/src/clocks.md

 ## Virtual clocks

-`Clock`s have virtual time and precede as fast as possible.
-A virtual (single-threaded) clock has always an identification number 1.
+A `Clock` is not bound to physical time and executes an event sequence as fast as possible.

 ```@docs
 Clock